hiboabd/CV/README.md

 |**Technology**| Javascript, Ruby   | React | Express |MongoDB, PostgreSQL | Rspec, Jasmine, Jest | Cypress | Jest, Rubocop | Travis | Netlify, Heroku | CSS |

+## Experience

+#### YouthSight

+*Graduate Research Executive (June 2018 - July 2019)*
+*Research Executive (July 2019 - March 2020)*

+- Delivered 15 pitches and debrief presentations for clients including BBC, Unite Students and NCS.
+- Led the management of 5 projects and assisted the delivering of more than 50 projects.
+This involved client management, quantitative and qualitative fieldwork and analysing the data for reports, briefings and presentations.
+- Designed 20 digital eBooks, reports and videos delivering cutting edge research on Generation Z and led to webinars with approximately 100 attendees.
+Example: How Gen Z will change the world ebook series by YouthSight.
+    - Examples: ['Gen Z: Exile on Mainstream?'](https://ipa.co.uk/knowledge/publications-reports/gen-z-exile-on-mainstream) by the Institute of Practisioners of Advertising.
+    - [How Gen Z will change the world](https://www.youthsight.com/blog/how-gen-z-will-change-the-world-vol-one) ebook series by YouthSight.

 ## Non-technical skills